Opera Talk

 Portland Opera's podcast

-Tune in to Portland Opera's podcast!
+Tune in to Portland Opera's podcast, now in its second season!
 Hosted and created by Director of Artistic Planning & Operations Alfrelynn Roberts this new program sets out to confront opera stereotypes, explore the stories and characters, share behind-the-scenes info about upcoming productions, and more.
 New episodes are released each week here and on Spotify.

 Listen to our teaser